macchiato-dev/ristretto/prosemirror-bundle.md

 A command function that redoes the last undone change, if any.
 */
 const redo = buildCommand(true, true);
 /**
+A command function that undoes the last change.
+Don't scroll the selection into view.
+*/
+const undoNoScroll = buildCommand(false, false);
+/**
+A command function that redoes the last undone change.
+Don't scroll the selection into view.
+*/
+const redoNoScroll = buildCommand(true, false);
+/**
+The amount of undoable events available in a given state.
+*/
+function undoDepth(state) {
+    let hist = historyKey.getState(state);
+    return hist ? hist.done.eventCount : 0;
+}
+/**
+The amount of redoable events available in a given editor state.
+*/
+function redoDepth(state) {
+    let hist = historyKey.getState(state);
+    return hist ? hist.undone.eventCount : 0;
+}

+/**
 Delete the selection, if there is one.